A Thousand Words Exhibition

 WestWords interviewed commissioned artists Nardean and James Elazzi in Episode 9 of The WestWords Podcast.
 Listen on your podcast app or you can listen right here

 Have a peak at the making of A Thousand Words Exhibition featuring WestWords commissioned poet, Eunice Andrada.
+Full video of Eunice Andrada’s contribution to the A Thousand Words Exhibition exhibition.

 In collaboration with Sydney Living Museums and NSW State Archives and Records